You might consider serving fish on this day because St Andrew was a fisherman.

 Reputedly St Andrew’s cross appeared to an Angus (aka Oengus or Ungus) Macfergus (c.
 731-761), leading an army of Picts against Saxon invaders near what is now called Athelstaneford (though much of the story is suspect, never mind the cross appearing in the sky).
 The Scots were consequently inspired eventually to make his cross the flag of Scotland, with the blue background representing the sky.

-His bones were moved to Constantinople by the Roman Emperor Constantine.
-Some of this bones were also taken to Scotland by St Rule (aka St Regulus, though it’s highly doubtful such a person existed under either name) or by Bishop Acca of Hexham in 733 AD and placed in a chapel at St Andrews (later a Cathedral started in 1160).
+Some of St Andrew’s bones in Constantinople were taken to Scotland by St Rule (aka St Regulus, though it’s highly doubtful such a person existed under either name) or by Bishop Acca of Hexham in 733 AD and placed in a chapel at St Andrews (later a Cathedral started in 1160).
 The bones were probably destroyed during the Protestant Reformation in Scotland and the Cathedral is now in ruins.
 The bones that were left in Constantinople were stolen from it in 1210 by Italians and brought to the church of Sant’ Andrea Amalfi, Italy.

 A piece of shoulder bone was sent back to Scotland in 1879 by the Archbishop of Amalfi.
 In 1964, Pope Paul VI gave Andrew’s head to Patras, Greece, and in 1969, a few more bones to Scottish Cardinal Gordon Gray.
 In Scotland, his bones are now in St Mary’s Roman Catholic Cathedral in Edinburgh.